rafaelmagic/home-assistant-autohotkey/README.md

 ^!q:: HA.Toggle("light.aqara_light_switch")

+Now to add a light switch or bulb

 Change ^!q:: HA.Toggle("switch.MYEntity")

-Save and double click
+Save and double click file to reload

-Then press Ctrl + Alt + q, and your light should toggle On or Off.
+Then press Ctrl + Alt + q

+Your light should toggle On or Off.

 Change the rest as needed.